 As the type of VNF has different demands on the type of traffic (stateful and stateless traffic), the Traffic API module gets separated into two layers.
 The common traffic API layer gets called by the VNF Lifecycle Automation layer.
 It provides a generic and common interface to the upper layer.
 The common traffic API layer takes advantage of the STC traffic layer or the Avalanche traffic layer.
 Each layer will have its own configuration file to drive its functionality.
 The traffic API layer determines based on the provided configuration to use either STC or Avalanche for the traffic generation.

-MANO Implementation Options
+MANO API Implementation Options

 At the time of the writing this document, many companies combine the functionality of the NFVO and VNFM into a single entity, named MANO.
 This is different from the NFVO MANO as it includes VIM, VNFM and NFVO.
 Therefore, the document uses the name MANO as an abbreviation for a module that combines the functionality of the NFVO and VNFM.